 The MUSICA project I’m involved in has a side to it focused on interactive jazz.
-In exploring approaches to algorithmic jazz (or algo-jazz), I started working with pattern-based generation for melodies and parts for other instruments, such as walking bass.
-Some of my early strategies are documented on my post about an Infinite Jazz Music Generator in Haskell.
-The pieces on this page were created as part of my exploration of those topics, and development of this series is ongoing.
+Both as part of that project and my own artistic exploration, I have been experimenting with approaches to algorithmic jazz, or “algo-jazz” as I’ve been calling it.
+Some of my early strategies are documented on my post about an Infinite Jazz Music Generator in Haskell but recent work has moved well beyond that in complexity.
+The pieces on this page were created as part of my ongoing work.
 My use of the computer ranges from letting it be fairly autonomous in writing the score to being more of a compositional partner.

 Compositions are listed in reverse chronological order.